laghoule/eksctl/site/content/gitops-quickstart/01-apply-gitops.md

 `Settings > Deploy keys > Add deploy key`.
 Just make sure you check `Allow write access` as well.

-The next time Flux syncs from git, it will start updating the cluster and actively deploying.
+The next time Flux syncs from Git, it will start updating the cluster and actively deploying.

 XXX: What is installed on the cluster as part of `app-dev`?